-The Training Department will maintain records of actual and expected completion of statutory and essential to role training, including corporate induction, and will address and rectify inadequate attendance.
-Divisions and Directorates will address and rectify inadequate attendance at local mandatory training courses.
+The Education Department will maintain records of actual and expected completion of statutory and essential to role training, including corporate induction, and will address and rectify inadequate attendance.
+Divisions and Directorates will address and promote rectification of inadequate attendance at local mandatory training courses.